hondem/iframely/README.md

 Iframely's [whitelist file](https://iframely.com/qa/whitelist.json) is fetched from our central database.
 The changes are synced automatically to your instance by default.
 But you replace that with [your own whitelist](https://iframely.com/docs/whitelist-format) file.
 There should be over 1500 domains covered by the central whitelist.

+## Environment API KEY variables
+In order to embed content from specific providers (such as YouTube), you need to pass access token to the iFramely instance.
+This container is modified so that it supports environment variables configuration.
+### Available Environment variables for API KEY configuration
+- `YOUTUBE_API_KEY`
+- `GOOGLE_API_KEY`
 ## API endpoints

 To make use of the data, you need to connect to APIs over HTTP.
 There are two endpoints available.
 One in [oEmbed](https://iframely.com/docs/oembed-api) and one in [Iframely API](https://iframely.com/docs/iframely-api) format.
 The oEmbed endpoint is just an adapter from Iframely to oEmbed spec.